ESP-Now with ESPHome

 address: 0x44

-The ESP-Now component is just the single line of `now_mqtt`.
-There's no need for the `api` or `wifi` block.
+The ESP-Now component is just the single line of now_mqtt.
+There’s no need for the api or wifi block.
 The component works by waiting for each sensor to update its state.
 When that happens, it creates a line similar to the one explained above and sends it out as a broadcast message.
 No pairing is needed, but this also precludes encryption if that is important for you.

 Make any changes for your particular sensors and upload the YAML through the Home Assistant ESPHome addon or the ESPHome command line.
 You’ll start to see the scrolling of sensor measurements and notifications of sending ESP-Now messages.
 You’ll also see those same messages in the bridge serial output, and if you are paying attention to your MQTT broker, you’ll see new entries being added.